Clemapfel/jluna/docs/manual.md

 ### Boxing Lambdas

-While not mentioned for clarity until now, lambdas with the allowed signature are actually `Boxable`:
+While not mentioned for clarity until now, lambdas with the allowed signature are actually `Boxable`.
+This means we can assign lambdas to proxies:

 ```cpp
 // create a new empty variable named "lambda" julia-side